 Audio: Guanyin in the Pavilion with Tess Beasley.
 Guanyin’s watery nature.
 Water: ‘the softest compound that can overwhelm the hardest’.
 Compassion dissolves and connects us.
 The ‘call and response’ of our relationship to Guanyin.
 A force greater than any striving.
 Like Buddha at the brink of starvation opening to the offering of milk.
 We can’t know how she will call us or what our response will be.
 The great intimacy & spaciousness of abiding nowhere together.
 She enters when we need a new path.
 Michael Wilding on flute, Jordan McConnell guitar, Amaryllis Fletcher, Cantor on violin.
 Aug.16 2020.

-Audio: PZI Zen Online: Our culture needs to renew its old dreams.
-And it is good when the bottom falls out.
-We are still held by vastness – our job is to work in harmony with the universe.
+Green Glade of Meditation: Our culture needs to renew its dreams.
+We are still held by vastness, and it is good when the bottom falls out: our job is to work in harmony with the universe.
 Take the role of host for everything that appears.
-Allow not knowing – if you know who you are, you can not take a step!
-Nothing before us and only a wake behind.
-The empathic nature of emptiness.
-Blessings of the Goddess.
-As recorded July 26th 2020.
+Allow “not knowing.”
+If you know who you are, you can not take a step!
+Nothing before us, and only a wake behind.
+The empathic nature of emptiness, blessings of the goddess.
+PZI Zen Online, as recorded July 26th, 2020.

-PZI Zen Online- ‘Zen has no insiders, no outsiders’.
-A true person has no rank, no color, no designations.
-John reads from Garrett Cadogan’s – ‘Walking While Black’.
-Koans and vows as observations on reality.
-Letting go of the Me project.
-The space and light of the universe is already in everything, everyone.
+PZI Zen Online: Zen has no insiders, no outsiders.
+The true person has no rank, no color, no designations.
+John reads from Garrett Cadogan’s essay, “Walking While Black.”
+Koans and vows as expressions of reality.
+The bodhisattva path.
+The space and light of the universe is already in everything and everyone, beyond categories.
 As recorded June 7th, 2020.